DuckTapeKiller/Brutalist/README.md

 * **Sen** by Kosal Sen: [Source](https://fonts.google.com/specimen/Sen)
 * **Spectral** by Production Type: [Source](https://fonts.google.com/specimen/Spectral)

-**Clarification:** Typefaces are embedded within the theme, ensuring availability regardless of internet connection or device.
+**Clarification:** Typefaces are embedded within the theme, ensuring they are available offline and on any device without requiring local installation.

+On Style settings, you can chose any of these fonts for either Body or UI and Headers.

 ### 2. Alignment